mdsol/fake_sqs/README.md

 * Deleting messages (and in batch)
 * Changing queue attributes (but not all, and no validation)
 * Setting visibility timeouts for messages
+* Simulating failures when sending or receiving messages

 Certain bits are left off on purpose, to make it easier to work with, such as: